A website is opened in a browser via HTTPS but is not shown as "secure".

 To identify what is causing the page(s) to be insecure on the website, follow the instructions below:

-For each item that is making your page partially encrypted, you should see an entry in the console similar to “The page at https://www.example.com/ displayed insecure content from http://www.example.com/.”
+For each item that is making the page partially encrypted, it is required to see an entry in the console similar to “The page at https://www.example.com/ displayed insecure content from http://www.example.com/.”
 Note that the URL that is loading insecure content is HTTP and not HTTPS.

 Once the insecure elements are identified, review the website code, e.g. figure out what theme or plugin is causing these elements to be loaded.